michelfernandez/cove/site/content/english/about.md

 Contracts should no longer have to take a detour via the printer and paper in order to be signed:

-With Skribble signature processes are 100% digital, based on the qualified electronic signature "QES" - the e-signature, which is equivalent to your hand-written signature according to Swiss and EU law.
+With Skribble signature processes are 100% digital, based on legally regulated standards, including the qualified electronic signature (QES) - the only form of electronic signature that is equivalent to a handwritten signature before Swiss and EU law.

 Security does not come at the expense of simplicity: every company, regardless of size and technical know-how, should be able to benefit from the advantages of this digital transformation.